navkaransinghhunjan/API-Monitoring-With-Grafana/README.md

 StatsD Integration: Tracks API request performance and sends metrics to a StatsD server for real-time monitoring.
 * Logging: Logs application events and errors to a file for further analysis and debugging.
 * Metrics Visualization: The metrics can be visualized using Prometheus and Grafana, allowing you to monitor the health of your API in real-time.
+* Node Exporter: Monitors system-level metrics, such as CPU, memory, and disk usage, providing insights into server health.
+* Authentication Support:
+    1. Azure AD: Enables secure authentication through Azure Active Directory.
+    2. Google OAuth: Allows users to log in using their Google accounts.

 ## Directory Structure